Analysis Overview

 Level 2 — analyse across cohorts: process_screen_data

-• Runs the function comb_data_across_cohorts_cond to generate the struct DATA.
+• Runs comb_data_across_cohorts_cond to generate the hierarchical DATA struct across all strains and cohorts.

-• Runs the funciton plot_allcond_acrossgroups_tuning to create [(n_conditions/2) x 2] subplot figures for each strain versus the empty split control flies.
-It creates 5 of these subplot figures per strain, one for each data type [‘fv_data’, ‘av_data’, ‘curv_data’, ‘dist_data’, ‘dist_data_delta’].
+• Runs plot_allcond_acrossgroups_tuning to create [(n_conditions/2) x 2] subplot figures for each strain versus the empty-split control flies.
+It creates 5 figures per strain, one for each data type: fv_data, av_data, curv_data, dist_data, dist_data_delta.

 Inputs